-The EYFS principles which guide the effective work of ALL practitioners are grouped into four distinct but complementary themes:
+The principles of previous EYFS frameworks, which guided the effective work of ALL practitioners are grouped into four distinct but complementary themes and are remaining key to EYFS practise:

 - A Unique Child every child is a competent learner. - Positive Relationships children learn to be strong and independent. - Enabling Environments supporting and extending a child's development. - Learning and Development the seven areas of Learning and Development